chadrem/totem_activerecord/README.md

 # TotemActiverecord

-This gem is an ActiveRecord add-on for [Totem](https://github.com/chadrem/totem).
+This gem is the ActiveRecord add-on for [Totem](https://github.com/chadrem/totem).

 ## Installation